Guardians vs. Tigers Player Props Betting Odds

 Greene Stats

-- Riley Greene has recorded 100 hits with 18 doubles, four triples, 11 home runs and 30 walks.
-He has driven in 33 runs with six stolen bases.
+- Riley Greene has 100 hits with 18 doubles, four triples, 11 home runs, 30 walks and 33 RBI.
+He's also stolen six bases.

 Greene Recent Games